bids-apps/MRtrix3_connectome/README.md

 The Florey Institute of Neuroscience and Mental Health acknowledges support from the Victorian Government and in particular the funding from the Operational Infrastructure Support Grant.

+Robert Smith is supported by fellowship funding from the National Imaging Facility (NIF), an Australian Government National Collaborative Research Infrastructure Strategy (NCRIS) capability.

 ## Citation